 According to film critic, Guy Lodge, “If you permit an English language film from Nigeria to compete, then you have to permit English language films from the UK, Canada, Australia, etc, to compete.
 If you do that, the category’s purpose in giving a platform to under-represented cinema is effectively compromised.”

 You see, it is a very dicey situation that Oscar Academy was trying to avoid with Genevieve’s movie.
 It is not a matter of discrimination as a lot of people were trying to imply.
-Totsi, a South African movie, won the best international feature film in 2006 and it was written in a mixture of Zulu, Xhosa, Africaans and English.
+Totsi, a South African movie, won the best international feature film in 2006 and it was written in a mixture of Zulu, Xhosa, Afrikaans and English.
 As a matter of fact, most of the dialogue was in South African criminal slang which isn’t the English Language we understand and had to be subtitled.

 So now what?
 Does it mean there’s no hope for Nollywood movies in winning the Oscars?
 Of course not!
 What Lionheart disqualification means to us should be quite the opposite.
 It means we have already grabbed the world’s attention.
-Genevieve, who by the way deserves an oscar, has set the pace.
+Genevieve, who by the way deserves an Oscar, has set the pace.
 Lionheart ordeal should be an eye opener.
 As much as we are an English speaking country, we shouldn’t leave Nigerian indigenous languages to Nigerians alone.

 Let us make more Nigerian indigenous language movies and support them.
 Let us give more details to these movies by making better production qualities.
 Nigeria has a lot of beautiful stories that the world is yet to hear.

-The world wants to see our contents.
+The world wants to see our content.
 They crave our originality, our identity.
 And one of the things that identifies us is our language.
 Yes, it’s not going to be easy considering the fact that there is little or no input from the Nigerian government to promote our movies.
 But are we not Naija again?
 If ordinary jollof rice could grab the world’s attention to us, is it our movies that cannot win Oscars?

 The hustle is on and it must pay.
 For where there is a will, there is a way.